jayposs/bobb/info/technical_notes.md

 ```
 **Process Flow**
 1. Client sends http request to running server using bobb/client Run() func
-2. Based on url, the appropriate handler func is called
+2. Based on url, the appropriate Request handler is called
-3. DB handler func creates response which is returned to client
+3. Request handler creates response which is returned to client

 **Transactions**
 All requests are done inside a Bolt transaction.
 Updates will be rolled back if a database error occurs.
 Updates are committed when a transaction completes successfully.